 About Me

 I am a Ph.D. student in Computer Science at the University of Missouri, advised by Dr. Tanu Malik.
-My research focuses on Efficiency in LLMs, Trustworthy AI, and Reproducibility in Systems.
-In Summer 2026, I will join Microsoft as a Research Data Science Intern.
+My research focuses on Agentic AI Systems, Trustworthy AI, and Reproducibility in Systems.
+I build systems that reason, plan, and act autonomously — from multi-model orchestration and bandit-based model switching in ML workflows to closed-loop autonomous experimentation platforms.
+I received an offer from Microsoft for a Research Data Science Internship (Summer 2026).

 Previously, I completed my M.S. in Computer Science at Missouri, advised by Dr. Jianlin Cheng and Dr. Grant Scott.
 I received my B.Tech from VIT University (Vellore Institute of Technology), where I worked on multilingual sentiment analysis advised by Dr. Soughbhagya Barpanda, with dataset and collaboration support from Dr. P. Kumaraguru (PRECOG, IIIT Hyderabad).